saramgsilva/NotificationHubs/src/README.md

 > To test the Push Notification, in each client application, is required to do a login (user and pass shoud be equal) and clicking in the button is made a request to register the device in Notification Hubs and a Push Notification is send.

+:warning:

+1. The details provided are similar to CSharp and Visual Basic, this means the goals are equal for each one and the classes, methods and properties has the same name.

+2. Xamarin application do not support Visual Basic, for this reason is available sample for CSharp.

 <MTMarkdownOptions output='html4'>